sleemanj/xinha/trac/WikiStart.md

 As always, backwards compatibility is important, and breaking changes have been kept to a minimum.

-For users still using the `ImageManager` and `ExtendedFile`Manager plugins you will need to enable these specifically, they can also only be used with a full distribution.
+For users still using the `ImageManager` and `ExtendedFileManager` plugins you will need to enable these specifically, they can also only be used with a full distribution.
 These plugins have been moved to unsupported_plugins and to reduce the exposure for potential vulnerabilities in these very old plugins a .htaccess file has been added to unsupported_plugins to restrict them to certain IP addresses, you will need to edit `unsupported_plugins/.htaccess` to enable your IP (or open-access).

 For users using the `CSS` plugin, this has been renamed to `CSSDropDowns` due to conflicts with native `CSS` objects.